sonic-net/SONiC/doc/srv6/srv6_policy.md

 	[ZEBRA_SRV6_POLICY_DELETE] = zread_srv6_policy_delete,
 ```

 zread_srv6_policy_set() and zread_srv6_policy_delete() would be responsible for handling SRv6 policy create, update or delete events.
-These events could be triggered by pathd's messages based on polices, which includes cpath UP, DOWN events, cpath sid list update events.
+These events could be triggered by pathd's messages based on polices, which includes candidate path UP, DOWN events, and sid list updating events.

 ### zread_srv6_policy_set
-The policy set handling work flow is shown in the following diagram.
-The overall logic for zread_srv6_policy_set() is similar to MPLS SR's zread_sr_policy_set()'s handling.
+The policy set handler's workflow is shown in the following diagram.
+The overall logic for zread_srv6_policy_set() is similar to MPLS SR's zread_sr_policy_set()'s handling at high level.
+We also need to add the following supports to the existing policy handling logic.

+1. Allow candidate paths to be added, updated or removed for a policy.
+2. We want to organize NHG in favor of PIC supporting.
+3. We allow color only policy support.

+These requirements lead to some code enhancements from existing policy handling.
+The targeted work flow is the following.

 <figure align=center>
     <img src="images/srv6_policy_set_workflow.jpg" width="600" height="600" >
-    <figcaption>Figure 3.
+    <figcaption>Figure 4.
 SRv6 Policy Set work flow <br><br><figcaption>
 </figure>

 1. zread_srv6_policy_set parses the following structure from the incoming message.
 The message format reuses struct zapi_sr_policy with new SRv6 policy specific fields included.

-2. Then it reuses the following api struct zebra_sr_policy *zebra_sr_policy_add_by_prefix(struct prefix *p, uint32_t color, char *name) to create struct zebra_sr_policy and store it in srte_table_hash hash table which uses color and prefix as the hash key.
-This is a common part which reuses existing srte_hash_table infra.
+2. It uses the following api "struct zebra_sr_policy *zebra_sr_policy_add_by_prefix(struct prefix *p, uint32_t color, char *name)" to create struct zebra_sr_policy and store it in srte_table_hash hash table, which uses color and prefix as the hash key.

-3. zebra_srv6_policy_validate() : If it is a new policy, it would trigger zebra_srte_evaluate_rn_nexthops(), otherwise it would trigger zebra_nhe_seg_update() to update all NHGs using this this policy. zebra_nhe_seg_update() wouldate trigger related NHGs getting updates in data plane.
+3. zebra_srv6_policy_validate().
+If it is a new policy, it would trigger zebra_srte_evaluate_rn_nexthops(), which is listed below.
+Otherwise it would trigger zebra_nhe_seg_update() to update all NHGs using this policy. zebra_nhe_seg_update() would trigger related NHGs getting updated in data plane.
+Since we always have two levels NHG created, routes would point to the first level of NHG.
+Any policy update would lead to first level NHG update in data plane.
+There is no need to flush routes if the policy state is not changed.

-4. zebra_srte_evaluate_rn_nexthops() : trigger update rnh which is associated with policies.
+4. zebra_srte_evaluate_rn_nexthops().
+This following steps are for a new policy only.
+It updates rnh, which is associated with the policy.
 RNH could be registered before policy is created.
-When that happens, the RNH would be registered with rn node which could cover it.
-Normally this rn node is for ::/0. zebra_srte_evaluate_rn_nexthops()  would walk through rn nodes and pick up these rnhs belong to the given policy.
+When it happens, the rnh would be registered with a route node which is resolved to.
+In most cases, this route node is ::/0. zebra_srte_evaluate_rn_nexthops()  would backwalk through route node tree and check the rnhs associated with route node and pick up the rnh belonging to the given policy.

-5. zebra_evaluate_rnh_by_srte(): a wrapper function for zebra_rnh_eval_nexthop_entry_srte()
+5. zebra_evaluate_rnh_by_srte(). a wrapper function for zebra_rnh_eval_nexthop_entry_srte()

-6. zebra_rnh_eval_nexthop_entry_srte() : This function checks if the policy state via the given rnh is updated.
+6. zebra_rnh_eval_nexthop_entry_srte().
+This function checks if the policy state via the given rnh is updated.
 If so, it would use zebra_rnh_store_in_srte_table() to update policy's rnh list.

-7. zebra_sr_policy_notify_update() : This is an existing function in FRR, which would be responsible to inform corresponding zebra client on updating policy's rnh event.
+7. zebra_sr_policy_notify_update().
+This function is responsible to inform corresponding zebra client on updating policy's rnh event if the policy state is updated.

 ### zread_srv6_policy_delete
-If policy is still in UP state, the poligy would be deactive first.
-Then the created policy structures would be cleaned up.
+If a policy is still in UP state, this policy would be deactive first.
+After that, the created policy structures would be cleaned up.
+The overall logic is similar to MPLS TE's handling.

-## Policy NH register work flow
+## Policy Nexthop registering work flow
 ### Remote PE Announce routes with color
 Remote PE could announce VPN routes with color, which could be used as a service indication.
 In the following sample configuration, all vrf PUBLIC-TC11's v4 routes would be marked with color 1 via export route-map sr1.
 These color marking codes are existing FRR codes, there is no specific changes for SRv6 policy.